MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/overview-of-mobile-broadband.md

 1. The mobile broadband service reads the International Mobile Subscriber Identity (IMSI), the Integrated Circuit Card ID (ICCID) for GSM networks, the provider ID (SID) for CDMA networks, or the provider name for CDMA networks and generates a set of Hardware IDs (HWIDs).

-    **Note**
+    > [!NOTE]
-    This step is only necessary if the OEM has not inserted the SIM and preloaded the mobile broadband app and service metadata.
+    > This step is only necessary if the OEM has not inserted the SIM and preloaded the mobile broadband app and service metadata.

 2. When the PC is connected to the Internet, the HWIDs are sent to Windows Metadata and Internet Services (WMIS).
 WMIS identifies the operator and returns the appropriate service metadata package.

-    **Note**
+    > [!NOTE]
-    This step is only necessary if the OEM has not inserted the SIM and preloaded the mobile broadband app and service metadata.
+    > This step is only necessary if the OEM has not inserted the SIM and preloaded the mobile broadband app and service metadata.

 3. Windows uses the service metadata to identify and retrieve the mobile broadband app from the Microsoft Store.
 The app is installed automatically.
 In Windows 8.1 and Windows 10, the app is not pinned to the Start screen.

-    **Note**
+    > [!NOTE]
-    This step is only necessary if the OEM has not inserted the SIM and preloaded the mobile broadband app and service metadata.
+    > This step is only necessary if the OEM has not inserted the SIM and preloaded the mobile broadband app and service metadata.

 4. Your operator logo and name appear in the Networks list in Windows Connection Manager.
 The user can connect to your network.